Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Findings

 \subsection{Insights into stop density patterns}

-After measuring the distances between stops, we apply KDE to the combined data on stops and vehicle locations.
-The resulting values correspond to the cumulative number of recorded transport vehicles over time at their closest assigned stops, overlaid with key locations such as transport hubs, landmarks, and hospitals as areas of concentrated activity, in Figure~\ref{fig:kde_comparison}.
-Transport and maintenance depots are also shown to explain irregular activity outside of the central region where data is recorded for stationary vehicles.
+We then apply KDE to the combined data on stops and vehicle locations.
+The resulting values correspond to the cumulative number of vehicles over time at their closest assigned stops, overlaid with key locations such as transport hubs, landmarks, and hospitals, in Figure~\ref{fig:kde_comparison}.

-The highest density values exceed 1,000 and fall around major transport hubs such as Waverley Station, Haymarket, and Princes Street.
-Similarly, regions such as Leith, North Bridge, Abbeyhill, and the West End exhibit moderate values ranging from 110 to 464.
-In contrast, we observe lower density (less than 77) on the outskirts of Edinburgh in areas such as Balerno, Wester Hailes, and Dalkeith.
+The highest-density values above 1,000 fall around major transport hubs such as Waverley Station, Haymarket, and Princes Street.
+Similarly, regions such as Leith, North Bridge, Abbeyhill, and the West End exhibit moderate values ranging from 110 to 464, and lower densities (less than 77) in peripheral areas such as Balerno, Wester Hailes, and Dalkeith corresponding to predominantly residential areas, including neighbourhoods with higher proportions of elderly residents \citep{EHSCP2022}.
+This spatial pattern provides context for the interview findings regarding unevenness in access discussed in Section~\ref{sec:qual-findings}, particularly participants' concerns about indirect journeys, reliance on central interchange stops, and difficulties accessing key destinations without assistance.

 We run preliminary experiments for different smoothing bandwidths $h \in [0.1, 0.3, 0.5, 0.8, 1.0]$ to evaluate their influence on the density interpretation, as lower $h$ values produce more detailed but potentially noisy maps.
 We find that $h > 0.5$ leads to excessive smoothing that misses discrepancies between the central and suburban areas, while $h < 0.3$ introduces excessive granularity, making the results harder to interpret.
 As a result, we set $h=0.3$ for the granularity of suburban areas and central stop-dense areas.